ScienceCrafter/More-Menu-Mod/README.md

-# The Speeds Science Crafter Wanted part 2, wacky boogaloo
+# Like Fishes' Custom Menu Stuff mod but there's even more stuff!!

 ## Enable The Mod
-Paste the code from `speeds.js` into the console, then paste into the console:
+Paste the code from `more_menu.js` into the console, then paste into the console:
 ```
-window.snake.speeds();
+window.snake.moreMenu();
 ```
-or click the bookmark

 ## Contributors
-* Fishes <3
+* Fishes
 * ScienceCrafter